SydorykOleh/SydorykOleh.github.io/_portfolio/24_mars.md

 uniquepage : true
 ---

+Flyover movie on main interest points on Mars. <br>
-movie about Mars.
-My job was to build Mars environments, setup lighting and render with 270° cameras
+My job was to build Mars landscapes using houdini.
+Scatter assets using PCG. <br>
+Setup lighting and render.